ceribe/distributed-monitor/README.md

 ### How to run

-To run the example program open the project in Intellij IDEA, build all artifacts and run all of them (eg. one jar in each terminal)
+To run the example program open the project in Intellij IDEA, build all artifacts and run them (eg. each jar in a separate terminal).